marqdouj/HtmlComponents/README.md

 # HTMLComponents
-- This is a collection of custom Html components I find useful.
+- This is a collection of custom Html components and services I find useful.

 ## Demo
 - The local 'Sandbox' project contains a demo on using the components